 As part of a public-private consortial project in Sweden, a test track for the inductive charging of electric vehicles while driving is to be built which is compatible with trucks, buses and cars.
-The Swedish transport authority Trafikverke has now awarded the contract for a 1.6 km test stretch.
+The Swedish transport authority Trafikverket has now awarded the contract for a 1.6-km test stretch.

 The technology for the inductively charging road comes from the Israeli company Electreon Wireless.
 Specifically, the consortium is to implement a 1.6 km test section between the airport and the centre of the city of Visby on the west coast of the Swedish Baltic Sea island of Gotland.

 Update 18 November 2019: Work has begun to install the first test track on the Smartroad Gotland.
-The project is scheduled to start in early 2020 with an electric truck.
+The project will start in early 2020 with an electric truck.

 – ADVERTISEMENT –

 EV Charger Impulse Q 20 lightweight and universal charger with an output power of 20 kW – a perfect solution for destination charging at home, at an office or a parking slot.
 This charging station has two options, one of slightly higher output power of 20kW and the other one with a slightly lower output power of 15kW.